wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/6-exercise-show-m365-data.md

 We already completed the steps for building the authentication in the previous exercise.

-Now, we would like to show upcoming calendar events for signed-in user in our application.
-Add your **Agenda** component in the `body` of your HTML file:
+Now, Let's show upcoming calendar events for signed-in user in our application.
+Add the **Agenda** component in the `body` of your HTML file:

 ```html
 <mgt-agenda></mgt-agenda>